flow-storm/flow-storm-debugger/docs/flow_docs.md

 	- Publishing your docs
 	- Consuming docs from yours or other people projects

-Next there are some details on how to accomplish each of this tasks.
+Next, there are some details on how to accomplish each of these tasks.

 ### Generating docs

-Lets say we want to generate documentation for datascript(https://github.com/tonsky/datascript/).
+Let's say we want to generate documentation for datascript(https://github.com/tonsky/datascript/).

-First we clone the repo.
+First, we clone the repo.
 Then we can generate it by calling `flow-storm.api/cli-doc`.

 For convenience we are going to create a script `document.sh` like this :